-Peak Eco-Challenge (PĒC) is a summer wildlife expedition program for high school and college students interested in wildlife science.
+Peak Eco-Challenge (PĒC) is an interactive summer wildlife expedition program for high school (14-18 years-old) and college students (over 18) interested in wildlife science.

 Students engage in actual scientific research, gaining practical skills and knowledge in wildlife biology, conservation, and environmental science.